kevinmasson/website/content/posts/2020/unity-box-collider-intersect.md

 ## What about box intersection ?

 Testing intersection between multiple boxes using `BoxCollider.Bounds.Intersect` is easy, as long as the boxes are in the same space.
-But if one of the boxes doesn't have uniform rotation (0, 90, 180, 270), then there is no easy and working way to test for intersection.
+But if one of the boxes doesn't have a uniform rotation (0, 90, 180, 270), then there is no easy and working way to test for intersection.

 You would need to create a oriented box (*OBB* as opposed to *AABB*) from the box collider and then write an intersection test for these boxes.
 More info [here](https://www.gamasutra.com/view/feature/131790/simple_intersection_tests_for_games.php) in the *An Oriented Bounding Box (OBB) Intersection Test* section.